Octavius-Dante/Tetra-Proxima/CAPM-DAY-9/Readme.md

 4. We can use managed app router with html5 apps, app router itself is a separate node application which requires memory and downtime when we deploy our app.
    The managed app router is manged by Cloud Foundry environment in BTP.

-5. Integration with SAP Fiori Launchpad (Central Fiori launchpad) in SAP BTP.
+5. Integration with SAP Fiori Launchpad <b> (Central Fiori launchpad aka SAP Build work zone) </b> in SAP BTP.
 Because our app is available as a HTML5 app inside html5 repository.

 </br>
 </br>